THE ASCENSIONIST MUSIC VIDEO

 Ascent and descent.

-The dualistic dynamics that govern all manifested things.
+The dual forces that govern all manifested things.

 These are not obstacles.
 They are revelations.

-As the crux of the lowest octave in the grand cosmology, this is the moment when Day must be separated from Night.
+As the crux of the lowest octave in The Arcana, this is the moment when Day must be separated from Night.

 THE LESSER LIGHTS